So you want to port to Android?

 For clients in North America, Europe and Australia, we usually recommend supporting the current operating system plus two back.
-For an Android app with an audience in a country like the USA, that currently means versions 7.x (Nougat), 6.x (Marshmallow) and 5.x(Lollipop).
+For an Android app with an audience in a country like the USA, that currently means versions 8.x (Oreo), 7.x (Nougat) and 6.x (Marshmallow).

-You may have heard that Nougat is only on 0.3% of devices as of November 2016.
-But 0.3% of the global Android audience is a lot of people, especially when you consider that iOS has less than 15% of global share.
+You may have heard that Oreo is only on 0.5% of devices as of December 2017.
+But 0.5% of the global Android audience is a lot of people, especially when you consider that iOS has less than 15% of global share.
 Also keep in mind that the type of customer who pays for apps is likely to keep their devices and operating systems up to date.
-Take the popular Pocket Casts app as an example, which supports Android 4.1 and up.
+Take the popular Pocket Casts app as an example.
 Developer Russell Ivanovic explains that when Lollipop was at just 1% global uptake, 23% of their audience was using it.

 Depending on your target market and the type of app you want, you may want to consider going one more OS level back.
 Android users don’t get OS updates as quickly as their iOS counterparts, and sometimes their device manufacturer may not decide to release an update for their device.
 This means that a relatively high percentage of users can be using a version that’s several years old.
-For example, as of November 2016, 25% of users are still on Android 4.4 (KitKat).
+For example, as of December 2017, 26% of users are still on Android 5(Lollipop).
 Bear in mind though that supporting more OS versions may increase costs, due to the extra QA effort involved and potentially also extra development effort.